tadpoleloop/idle_apocalypse_event_planner/README.md

 The tree-search engine first seeds the search with a random simulation, and then attempts to improve on that plan with a *small* change.
 This is repeated until it no longer can find a small change that improves on the plan.

-A *small* change in this context is perturbing the plan by moving a few uppgrades(toggles) earlier or later.
+A *small* change in this context is perturbing the plan by moving a few upgrades(toggles) earlier or later.

 # FAQ